 The percentage increases as staking service providers lower their fees or when fewer ATOM tokens are actively staked on the network.
 However, it drops when there are more staked tokens active across the network, because staking rewards need to be distributed to a larger pool of staked ATOM.

-The KR1 team believes that its staking activity on Cosmos will generate in excess of 100,000 ATOM annually, providing additional cash inflows to support the company’s working capital going forward.
+The KR1 team believes that its staking activity on Cosmos will generate in excess of 100,000 ATOM annually; providing additional cash inflows and working capital.
 The staking activities do not impose any overhead or additional operating costs to the company and KR1 has staked a substantial majority of its ATOM holdings with a trusted and secure third-party staking service provider.

 The company considers there to be similar revenue potential from other Proof-of-Stake networks, most notably Polkadot and Dfinity, as well as RChain, Enigma, and FOAM to a lesser extent, all of which are projects KR1 has invested in.

 George McDonaugh, Chief Executive Officer of KR1 said: